-Our office manager, Robyn, has a current First Aid Certificate and can treat minor injuries.
+Our office manager, Jennifer, has a current First Aid Certificate and can treat minor injuries.

 If staff are concerned that an injury requires a doctor’s examination, then parents or caregivers will be contacted and arrangements made.
 If parents or caregivers cannot be contacted, then the school will take responsibility for ensuring the child receives appropriate medical attention.

-All accidents are recorded in a register held at the office, and this is regularly reviewed by the Board of Trustees to ensure that our policies and procedures are keeping our children as safe as possible.
+All accidents are recorded in a register held at the office, and this is regularly reviewed by the Hokowhitu School Board to ensure that our policies and procedures are keeping our children as safe as possible.

 Cycling to and from school